$0 Nova Scotia Adoption Quick-Start Checklist

 Nova Scotia Adoption Wait Times: What to Expect at Each Stage

 The most consistent thing prospective adoptive parents in Nova Scotia report is that no one told them how long this would take.
-They called DCS, were told to expect "some wait," and were not prepared for the reality: a process that from first inquiry to finalization regularly takes three to five years for public adoption through DCS, with significant variability by pathway, region, and child profile.
+They called DCS, were told to expect "some wait," and were not prepared for the reality: a process that from first inquiry to finalization is commonly described as two to four years for public adoption through DCS, with significant variability by pathway, region, and child profile.

 Understanding what is driving the wait at each stage — and what you can control — prevents the most common form of burnout in the adoption process: waiting without knowing why or what to do in the meantime.